carpentries-incubator/twitter-with-twarc/index.md

 ---

 ## twarc

+twarc is a command line tool and Python library that is used to collect and archive Tweets through the Twitter API.
+The great thing about twarc is that it’s accessible, free, and fairly easy to use once you get the hang of it.
+It’s also an active open-source project (that means it is essentially open to collaboration and use by anyone) and is well-documented on Github by an organization referred to as Documenting the Now.

 ### Black Lives Matter
-This lesson will introduce you to a Python application called twarc. twarc was created by [Document the Now](https://docnow.io), which itself was born during the civil unrest in Ferguson, Missouri after [the shooting and killing of Michael Brown, Jr.](https://en.wikipedia.org/wiki/Shooting_of_Michael_Brown) by a police officer.
+This lesson will introduce you to a Python application called twarc. twarc was created by [Document the Now](https://docnow.io) during the civil unrest in Ferguson, Missouri following [the shooting and killing of Michael Brown, Jr.](https://en.wikipedia.org/wiki/Shooting_of_Michael_Brown) by a police officer.

 twarc is used to harvest Twitter data.